zenithexpo/academic-kickstart/content/home/experience.md

   date_start = "2019-08-22"
   date_end = "2019-09-22"
   description = """Designed and developed a model to summarize News Articles using the TextRank Algorithm.
-Also planned the layout of Python course for beginners""
+Also planned the layout of Python course for beginners"""

 [[experience]]
   title = "Machine Learning Intern"